-Lower START rating Higher limit
+Lower limit START rating Higher l imit

-limit

 8 ≤ А ≤ 10

 6 ≤ В < 8

 4 ≤ С < 6

 2 ≤ D < 4

 0 ≤ E < 2

-2) The amount the equity universe is reduced by: the investment universe of the Sub-Fund for universe reduction purposes is composed of the MSCI ACWI Index.
-This universe is reduced by a minimum of 20% through the application of the filters described below.i) Firmwide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment.
+2) Amount the corporate bond universe is reduced by: the investment universe of the Sub-Fund is composed of the ICE BofAML Global Corporate Index, ICE BofA Global High Yield Index, and ICE BofA Emerging Markets Corporate Plus Index.
+This amounts to around 2500 corporate issuers (excluding sovereign and quasi-sovereign issuers).
+This universe is reduced by a minimum of 20% through the application of the filters described below.

+i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment.